 A voodoo priest weds them, and calls Anne by her real name: “Do you, Halcyone, Mistress of the Winds, promise to honor and cherish Jack, and support him with all within your power?”

 “Command of the winds,” Jack mutters bitterly under his breath.

 Later, when Jack mutters “I do,” the cross-stitch comes undone, the feather floats off and the hat’s left flap sags comically.

 Afterward, a grand party is thrown.
 We see Mary Read and Bill Thicke unhappily slipping away from the revelers.

-Gibbs awakens Jack with a mug of water.
+Gibbs awakens Jack with a tossed mug of water.
 Jack is in bed, notably alone.

 Gibbs: “Bill and Mary have fled Port Royal.
 They fear Baldassaro and his servant will follow us here.”